kvgelder/WindowsOPATestLab/TRUSTEDHOSTS.md

 $List -match ',?10.10.10.200'
 # We check for ,192.168.88.102 in case the IP address we are looking for is not the only IP address in the list.
 # Otherwise the preceeding ',' will be left in the list which could cause problems.
-# This could also be a computer name instead of an IP address.
+# This can also be a computer name instead of an IP address.
 $List = $List.Replace($Matches.0, '') # Replace the found string with nothing.
 Set-Item WSMan:\localhost\Client\TrustedHosts -Value $List # Set the TrustedHosts list to match our edited list.